Stage 2 students on the Local Aboriginal studies excursion bushwalking beside the Lane Cove River and learning about Aboriginal connections to Country

 Boronia Park

-Start or finish location for 2 classes – including bus maps, risk management advice, track overview
+Main start or finish location for 2 classes – including risk assessment and risk management advice, bus map and track overview.

 Buffalo Creek Reserve

-Start or finish location for 2 classes – including bus maps, risk management advice, track overview
+Main start or finish location for 2 classes – including risk assessment and risk management advice, bus map and track overview.

 Essential information